Emersonandrey11/Digital-Guitar-Stompbox/README.md

 ## Main Code

 The main code can be found in the "main" file and it is a adapted file, the main file it's been updated frequently by the author.
 The project was created using STMCubeMX for handling the I2S, DMA and GPIO configuration.
-The IDE used was keil uvision 5.
-The "TCC_stm32f407" file contais all the files for compiling in your machine and try it for yourself.
+The keil project can be requested in: emersonandrey11@gmail.com.

 ## Flanger Step response
 A video of flanger step response can be found in the "step_response_flanger" in this repository.